Jayne Archer

 Are you?

-- Living with a chronic illness such as ME/CFS, Fibromyalgia or Long Covid.
+- Living with fatigue or a chronic health condition such as ME/CFS, Fibromyalgia or Long Covid.

 How can my approach help you?

-Remember that small, incremental changes and focussing on your strengths and things that you are already doing to support yourself can also make a huge difference to how you feel overall.
-We will also discuss what would be helpful in between sessions to support you.
+Taking small steps and building upon on your strengths will help you to focus on the things that you are already doing to support yourself.
+This can make a huge difference to how you feel overall.

 How often should I come along and how long for?